Nadiia-Valkiv-NerdySoft/quiz/README.md

 The project enables users to participate in quizzes, track their progress, and get statistics about their performance.
 The app fetches questions dynamically from an API and organizes them into various quizzes, each with a set of random questions.
 It also provides a fun interactive experience with modern UI components.

+The quiz questions are retrieved from the [Open Trivia API](https://opentdb.com/api_config.php), ensuring a diverse range of topics and difficulty levels.

 You can check out the live version of the app here: [Quiz App on Firebase](https://quiz-app-nerdysoft.web.app/)

 ## **Table of Contents**